ringcentral/ringcentral-api-docs/docs/voice/call-control.md

 }
 ```

-### Control a Call
+## Learn more

-To control incoming a call before accepted:
+* Control an incoming a call before it is accepted: [Pre-call Controll](../pre-call-control/)

-<a class="btn btn-secondary" href="../pre-call-control/">Read about Pre-Cal Control &raquo;</a>

-To control a active Call:

-<a class="btn btn-secondary" href="../active-call-control/">Read about Active-call Control &raquo;</a>

-## Telephony Session Notifications
+* Control an active call already in progress: [Actice Call Control](../active-call-control/)

-A developer can use Telephony Session Notifications to detect all changes in the status of a call effectively.
+* Detect changes in the status of a call: [Telephony Session Notifications](../telephony-session-notifications/)

-<a class="btn btn-secondary" href="../telephony-session-notifications/">Read about Telephony Session Notifications &raquo;</a>

-### Call Control JS SDK

-We provide [Call Control JS SDK](https://github.com/ringcentral/ringcentral-call-control-js) to help developer call these API more functionally, and handle TelephonySession notifications easily.

-<a class="btn btn-secondary" href="https://github.com/ringcentral/ringcentral-call-control-js">Read about RingCentral Call Control JS SDK &raquo;</a>